E. T. Mensah: Early years

-Mensah was born at Accra, in the Gold Coast, West Africa.
-His early education took place at the Government School, Accra, and later at Accra High School.
-At the age of 12 he learned to play flute in the Government School band and in 1932 he began playing piccolo and flute in the Accra Orchestra, a schoolchildren's band.
+Mensah was born on 31 May 1919 in Ussher Town, Accra, in the Gold Coast, West Africa.
+He began his early education at a Government School in Accra and later at Accra High School.
+At the age of 12, he learned to play flute in the Government School band and in 1932 he began playing piccolo and flute in the Accra Orchestra, a schoolchildren's band.
 The leader of the Accra Orchestra at the time was a teacher, Joe Lamptey, who gathered talented young people together to form a band.
 Mensah continued to play with this orchestra and also learnt to play the alto-saxophone.
 His musical career was given an opportunity when he was able to finance his own musical ventures by opening a pharmacy.

 E. T. Mensah also has an elder brother, Yebuah Mensah, who was the leader of a dance orchestra in the Gold Coast.
 Yebuah Mensah and his younger brother E. T. Mensah formed the Accra Rhythmic Orchestra, which won the Lambeth Walk Dance Competition in 1939 at the King George Memorial Hall, now known as the Parliament House in Ghana.